 Water seeps through the cover and sits on top (see photo below).
 Water also can’t drain out of the bubble if the hole at the bottom is touching the water.
 You can see by the image below that the water can’t drain from the ‘vent and drain’ bubble as it is in the water.
 If the chlorine dissipates through the holes but water remains in the bubble, it’ll be untreated and may well turn green.

 This would also bring into question how heavy the cover will become with all the water that cannot drain out.
+The small sample was significantly heavier with the retained water.
 A traditional cover (without holes) will increase in weight by approximately 50% with water hanging on the outside of the bubbles as they are removed off the swimming pool.
 Pool covers with holes that retain water in the bubbles will dramatically increase the weight of the pool cover.

 With water being retained in these holes, a build-up of debris, dust and salts will occur over time, stopping any perceived benefit that these holes may have.